infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 Safety equipment such as fire extinguisher should be available in the premise

 • A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children
+• Separate accommodation for boys and girls above the age of 6 years

+• The home should have access to transport facility

+• The shelter must have sufficient space for children inclusive of stipulated number of toilets & bathing rooms as per JJ ACT 2015

+Safety equipment such as fire extinguisher should be available in the premise

+• A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children

+• The provision for security to guard the place, should be as per the ICPS standards

+Caregiving requirements for partner CCIs:

+• A trained social worker must be appointed

+• Counselor must be appointed

+• Visiting doctor once a week

+• Care taker/ House parent must be available

+• 1 Tutor/ Teacher appointed for every 25 children

+• Same gender employees with same gender children, however, women staff can be taken in at boy’s home

+• NO male staff in girl’s home

+• Child protection to be included in capacity building programs of staff

+• Complaint box where children can leave notes explaining their issues.
+The box should be opened periodically by the Management / Trustee of the institution and or by the board member of the organization

 • The provision for security to guard the place, should be as per the ICPS standards